5 Surprising Health Benefits of Forgiveness

 Unkind words or actions can leave lingering feelings of anger or even a desire to get even.
 You probably know that by fighting off those negative emotions, you can give yourself the gift of joy, hope and peace.

 But did you know that by letting go and forgiving, you also can experience some tangible — and surprising — health benefits?
-In celebration of International Forgiveness Day on Aug.
-7, we’ve put together a list of the positive effects of letting bygones be bygones.
+We’ve put together a list of the positive effects of letting bygones be bygones.

 Better Overall Health